Widgets are available for setting the :

 These names are part of the naming convention according to the DocBook standard and are displayed in the tooltip when hovering over each element. |

-In the XPath field of the studio, place the nodes represented by the names of the elements.
+In its insert on the right panel, in the XPath field of the studio, place the nodes represented by the names of the elements.
 Precede each name with d: and separate with /.
 Since the elements are placed in the Information block, the path will start with d:info/.

 For xpath elements in the header or footer, the path must start with This allows the style sheet to retrieve the element for all the page sequences generated by the structure elements (chapters, sections, preface, etc.) present in the document. |